PBCAR/PThelper_Archive/README.md

 ii) Option 2 replaces outliers with a value 1 unit higher than highest (or 1 unit lower than the lowest) non-outlying value; and

-iii) Option 3 replaces outliers with a value 1 unit above the next highest non-outlying value to maintain order. *NOTE:* This unit is user-defined via the `delta` argument, with a default value of 0.001.
+iii) Option 3 replaces outliers with a value 1 unit above the next highest non-outlying value to maintain order.

+*NOTE:* The unit in Option 3 is user-defined via the `delta` argument, with a default value of 0.001.

 As with outlier management of the price-level data, the default z-value used to identify outlying values is 3.99, and the default winsorization type is 'option3'.